 Hence, it is imperative for the gem & jewellery industry to keep abreast about the knowledge & information on synthetic diamonds, its detection through various technologies available, based on which objective, GJEPC in association with Bharat Diamond Bourse (BDB) had organizedDiamond Detection Expo & Symposium (DDES 2015) from 15th – 16th Dec 2015 in Mumbai

-After the successful edition of DDES 2015, GJEPC is organizing 2nd edition of Diamond Detection Expo & Symposium (DDES 2017) from 14th – 15th April 2017 at SamastPatidarSamaj Trust, Surat.
+After the successful editions of DDES, GJEPC is organizing 3rd edition of Diamond Detection Expo & Symposium (DDES 2018) from 23rd – 25th April 2018 at Bharat Diamond Bourse (BDB), Mumbai.

 The Gem & Jewellery Export Promotion Council (GJEPC) represents India, which is the fastest growing gem & jewellery market in the world and one of India's leading foreign exchange earning sectors over the years.
 Over the past decades, the GJEPC has emerged as one of the most active EPCs, and has continuously strived to both expand its reach and depth in its promotional activities as well as widen and increase services to its members.
 The industry has witnessed a considerable growth in the volume of exports.

-Concept : a 2-day event to be jointly organized by GJEPC creating an opportunity for companies providing synthetic diamond detection machines & equipment along with leading laboratories and service providers to interact with trade members to impart knowledge on various techniques to detect synthetic diamonds
+Concept : A 3-day event to be jointly organized by GJEPC creating an opportunity for companies providing synthetic diamond detection machines & equipment along with leading laboratories and service providers to interact with trade members to impart knowledge on various techniques to detect synthetic diamonds

 Organizers : The Gem & Jewellery Export Promotion Council(GJEPC)